dhoyle/splicedocs-jekyll/pages/BestPractices/Optimizer/AdvancedOptimization.md

 ## Issue 1: Skewness  {#skewness}

+Skewness is the uneven distribution of data in a table.
 When the data in a table is skewed, the optimizer is limited in what sort of transformations it can use to improve query optimization.
-Some observations about skewness:
+Here are some observations about skewness:

 * In the presence of skewness, a few tasks have to do significantly more work than other tasks; this can dilute parallelism and can ultimately lead to running out of memory.
 * Skewness might exist in the base table on certain columns.
 * Skewness can also happen after certain joins are performed.
-* Skewness usually causes trouble in: 1) sortmerge join steps, 2) grouped aggregate operations
+* Skewness usually causes trouble in sortmerge join steps and grouped aggregate operations.

+### Detecting Skewness

+This section shows you how you can detect skewness in two ways:

+* By looking at the Spark Web UI.
+* By running a query with alternative SQL to highlight the skewness.

-### Detecting Skewness in the Spark UI
+#### Detecting Skewness in the Spark Web UI

-If the query is running in Spark, we can detect skewness by looking at the tasks in the Spark Web UI.
-For example, given this query:
+When a query is running in Spark, you can detect skewness by looking at the tasks in the Spark Web UI.
+For example, here's a sample query:

 ```
 SELECT COUNT(*) FROM --SPLICE-PROPERTIES JOINORDER=FIXED
-xiayi.lineitem_with_skew --SPLICE-PROPERTIES INDEX=null
+testtbl.lineitem_with_skew --SPLICE-PROPERTIES INDEX=null
 , tpch100.orders --SPLICE-PROPERTIES JOINSTRATEGY=sortmerge, index=null
  WHERE o_orderkey = l_orderkey;
 ```
 {: .Example}

-Here's the query execution plan:
+You can see the skewness in the execution plan for the query:

 ```
 Plan